ladybug-tools/spider/sandbox/build-well/README.md

 ### build-well-threejs.html

-* 2017-09-22 ~ Add XYZ placards once we start having sufficent other inworld text needs
+* 2017-09-22 ~ Add XYZ placards once we start having sufficient other inworld text needs
 	* Inworld text is a whole thing in itself.
 Add iy only when very necessary
 * 2017-09-21 ~ Color, shade and shadow